Grab a bowl of Fruit Loops and keep your pajamas on.

 There’s not much change in the translation other than the fact that George is a bit more petit (little), and more frequently described with this additional descriptive adjective.

-You can find compilations of this show in French online, and you could even grab the French translation of the recent movie (starring Will Ferrell and Drew Barrymore) via Amazon.
+You can find compilations of this show in French online, and you could even buy the French translation of the recent movie (starring Will Ferrell and Drew Barrymore) on Amazon.

 “Snoopy et les Peanuts” (“The Charlie Brown and Snoopy Show”)